rubenhazelaar/kompo/README.md

 ## Todo

 - Provide more structure to component lifecycle
-    - How to partially watch lifecycle
-        - Now it logs the complete tree
     - Smart selectors which make it easier to pair them with the component using it
         - Selector with function signature which defines all data it needs
             - Call it provideX function
     - Component class with defined methods of (structure, actions, reactions, etc.)
         - Between constuctFn and constructClass with predefined methods
             - construct using new and thus constructor

 - Props for routes (like title, page, etc.)
 - Util function for chaining selectors?
 - Observe only certain props, how?